 We facilitate discourse and generate debate around some of the challenging ethical questions that genomic science generates

 Our learning resource for schools, Yourgenome.org has received over 2 million visits.
 Over 17,000 individuals have actively participated in our Society and Ethics Research debates and the Campus hosts around 3,500 visits per annum.
-In 2018, our Public Engagement team reached 14,003 people through events hosted off Campus and 111 Campus staff are currently registered STEM Ambassadors.
 We aim to make the Campus more permeable and better able to host visitors and training, and as we continue to make it the best place for learning and engagement with the science of genomes.

 For the latest list of our events and exhibitions that enable you to get closer to the science of genomics and its role in our history, society, and culture, visit these pages.